B.'s story

 The B. buildings

-We refer to our more than 250 different tenants as members, because we offer more than just a place to work.
-There are many lounges and common areas where you can bump into other members or meet new people.
+We refer to our more than 250 tenants as “members” because we offer more than just a place to work.
+There are plenty of lounges and common areas where you can run into other members or meet new people.

-Every building is unique and has a different energy and history.
-An industrial building that's over 50 years old, a failed project from 10 years ago that we've put new energy into, and the third building, with influences from Japan and the fashion industry.
+Every building is unique and has its own distinct energy and history.
+An industrial building over 50 years old, a failed project from 10 years ago that we’ve breathed new life into, and the third building, which draws inspiration from Japan and the fashion industry.

 B. Amsterdam was one of the first coworking concepts in the Netherlands.
-A placemaker for the Riekerpolder as an attractive place to establish a business.
+It served as a placemaker for the Riekerpolder, helping to establish it as an attractive location for businesses.

-The B refers to the bee or beehive, which is seen worldwide as an indicator of our ecosystem.
-If bees are doing badly, then our environment is doing badly.
-It is no coincidence that the B in the logo of IBM, the original owner of the building, was also a bee.
+The "B" refers to the bee or a beehive, which is recognized worldwide as an indicator of our ecosystem.
+If bees are struggling, so is our environment.
+It is no coincidence that the "B" in the logo of IBM, the building’s original owner, was also a bee.
 This logo was still visible on the building.

-The B. stands for 'plan B' instead of 'plan A'; doing things differently than usual.
-The B. can also stand for 'business' or 'building'.
-We don't really care which explanation is chosen.
-B. Amsterdam has become a household name and often serves (also internationally) as an example for building a successful community.
-And we are proud of that.
+The "B" stands for "Plan B" rather than "Plan A"—doing things differently than usual.
+The "B" can also stand for "business" or "building."
+We don’t really mind which interpretation is chosen.
+B. Amsterdam has become a household name and is often cited (even internationally) as a model for building a successful community.
+And we’re proud of that.

 MANIFESTO

-We knew that immediately when we first stood here.
+We knew it the moment we first set foot here.
 We built B. Amsterdam on that feeling.
 On ambitions and dreams.
 On impossible ideas.
-On ideas that are just beginning, that grow and that change everything.
+On ideas that are just beginning, that grow, and that change everything.

 From startups, scaleups, and corporations.
-Ideas from founders, employees, and sole traders.
-From tech pioneers and world improvers.
-From dancing copywriters and singing cleaners.
-From those who visited us briefly and those with whom we have grown close.
-On ideas that grow organically and color outside the lines.
-That proliferate.
+Ideas from founders, employees, and solo entrepreneurs.
+From tech pioneers and do-gooders.
+From dancing copywriters and singing janitors.
+From those who stopped by briefly and those we’ve grown close to.
+On ideas that grow organically and think outside the box.
+That flourish.

-On the idea that being different should be normal.
+Based on the idea that “different” should be our norm.
 And that this brings like-minded people together.
-We are built on the idea that people shape places and places shape people.
+We’re built on the idea that people shape places and places shape people.
 That you should be able to make a place your own.
-And that when you allow others in, you grow.
-That you can fall and get back up here, but above all, that you celebrate successes here.
-And that this success tastes better when you can celebrate it together.
-On the idea that work is better when it doesn't feel like work.
-That you feel the space to dream here.
-That it's going to happen for you here.
+And that when you let others in, you grow.
+That you can stumble and get back up here, but above all, that you celebrate successes here.
+And that this success tastes even better when you can celebrate it together.
+On the idea that work gets better when it doesn’t feel like work.
+That here you feel the space to dream.
+That this is where it’s going to happen for you.
 In the short or long term.

-Here, everything is malleable, movable, and breakable.
+Here, everything is malleable, changeable, and temporary.
 Based on the idea that this place is never finished.
-That we are never done making this place what it is, because it is always in motion.
-We are built on the idea that all of this is only possible in this place.
-On the idea that this piece of Amsterdam is ours.
-Is for you.
+That we’re never done shaping this place into what it is, because it’s always evolving.
+We’re built on the idea that all of this is only possible here.
+On the idea that this little piece of Amsterdam is ours.
+It’s for you.
 This must be the place.

 Work is better when yo

-That principle has been woven into B. since day one.
-"If the building isn't in the city, we have to create a city in a building," said the founders.
-Ten years later, that is exactly what B. has become: a place where work, relaxation, and community flow effortlessly into one another.
-From restaurants to sports facilities and everything in between.
-And once you've discovered all that, it's time to meet your neighbors.
-Because at B., you'll never run out of things to do.
+That principle has been woven into B’s fabric since day one.
+“If the building isn’t in the city, we have to create a city within the building,” said the founders.
+Ten years later, that’s exactly what B. has become: a place where work, leisure, and community flow seamlessly into one another.
+From dining to sports facilities and everything in between.
+And once you’ve explored it all?
+Then it’s time to meet your neighbors.
+Because at B., there’s always something new to discover.

-We also had a brand movie made in which, as it should be, the words "inspiring," "community," and "energy" appear.
-And another 5 to 10 buzzwords that sound good.
+We, too, had a brand video made that, as expected, features the words “inspiring,” “community,” and “energy.”
+Plus another 5 to 10 buzzwords that sound catchy.

-What is important?
-That you never get bored at B. Make sure you do your work, but don't forget that sitting for eight hours straight isn't good for anyone.
-That a walk, a game of padel, an appointment with the physiotherapist, or coffee with a colleague can sometimes be more inspiring than most meetings.
+What is important, though?
+That you’ll never be bored at B. Make sure you get your work done, but don’t forget that sitting for 8 hours straight isn’t good for anyone.
+That a quick walk, a game of padel, an appointment with the physical therapist, or coffee with a colleague can sometimes be more inspiring than most meetings.

-Renting from B. means you never have to go far to find new inspiration or energy.
-Whether it's the 100,000 event visitors who pass through here every year, the opportunity to make your calls on the roof terrace, or the personal training session you plan at the end of the day.
-You decide what works for you.
+Renting from B. means you’re never far from new inspiration or energy.
+Whether it’s the 100,000 event attendees who pass through here every year, the chance to take your call on the rooftop terrace, or the personal training session you schedule at the end of the day—you decide what works best for you.

 B. Team

-B. Amsterdam is run by a team of 18 colleagues.
-These are the facility managers, community managers, event managers, and the finance and creative departments.
-At our 40,000 m2, spread over three buildings, you can work, attend events, exercise, eat, drink, and visit the physiotherapist, for example.
+B. Amsterdam is led by a team of 18 colleagues.
+This includes facility managers, community managers, event managers, and the finance and creative departments.
+Across our 40,000 square meters, spread across three buildings, you can work, attend events, exercise, eat, drink, and even visit the physical therapist.

-Together, we ensure that our members, customers, and partners are satisfied.
-That we build a company together that we can be proud of.
+Together, we make sure our members, customers, and partners are happy.
+Together, we’re building a company we can be proud of.
 Come by for a chat and see if we can build something together!

 B. Amsterdam team